Modern orthodontia includes a variety of appliances and treatment options, enabling better results and shorter treatment times than ever before.

 - Braces FAQ

-Braces Types Available in Our Vancouver, WA location
+Types of Braces Available in Our Vancouver, WA location

 Metal braces are the oldest and most reliable form of fixed appliance.
 While the term “metal mouth” may come to mind, today’s metal braces are much smaller and more comfortable than the braces your parents wore (or you wore as a kid).
 Mini-metal braces take that improvement even further; they utilize even smaller brackets and are more discreet and comfortable as a result.